playframework/playframework/documentation/manual/detailedTopics/configuration/ws/CipherSuites.md

   "TLS_EMPTY_RENEGOTIATION_INFO_SCSV" // per RFC 5746
 ```

-The list of cipher suites can be configured manually using the `ws.ssl.enabledCiphers` flag:
+The list of cipher suites can be configured manually using the `ws.ssl.enabledCiphers` setting:

 ```
 ws.ssl.enabledCiphers = [